SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 Strings and Substrings
 ----------------------

-When you access part of a string using a subscript, the result is a :newTerm:`substring`.
+When you access part of a string, the substring is returned as an instance of the `Substring <//apple_ref/swift/struct/s:s9SubstringV>`_ type.
 The most important difference between a string and a substring is that a substring doesn't have its own storage.
 A string has a region of memory